 Thampi, from Schneider Electric, says the movement needs to start with smart-home energy-management solutions, so it’s good to see energy and tech companies team up for smart home automation.

-The demand for such capabilities in Europe is seemingly growing, and so businesses are realising that they need to respond quickly to this trend to take advantage.
-Again, this is where the Internet of Things (IOT) will come into its own; by 2025, forecasts suggest that there will be more than 75 billion Internet of Things (IoT) connected devices in use worldwide.
+The demand for such capabilities in Europe is seemingly growing, and so businesses are realizing that they need to respond quickly to this trend to take advantage.
+Again, this is where the Internet of Things (IoT) will come into its own; by 2025, forecasts suggest that there will be more than 75 billion Internet of Things (IoT) connected devices in use worldwide.

 A number of unsuccessful green tech initiatives in the past put a bit of a dampener on the market, leaving investor confidence a little wobbly.
 But this is definitely changing as green tech is now attracting greater investor interest.
 Concerns around the future and pressure on companies to improve carbon footprints have helped support this trend, as well as declining costs for sought-after materials such as renewable batteries.